 Klenteng Sanggar Agung is a large Chinese temple used by adherents of Tridharma.
 The temple is the perfect place to visit if you are looking to escape the busy streets of Surabaya.
 Klenteng Sanggar Agung temple is on the edge of the city and overlooks the ocean.
 With hundreds of burning candles and the smell of incense hanging in the air the temple has a calm and peaceful atmosphere.

 Surabaya is one of the largest cities in Indonesia and despite it’s reputation as a business city there are plenty of interesting places to visit here.
 From watching a match at Gelora Bung Tomo to taking high tea at Majapahit Hotel, I hope this list has given you a few ideas of fun things to do in Surabaya.
+Additional things that you should consider to do in Surabaya is to see sunrise at Kenjeran, explore the Chinatown and also visit Surabaya Carnival Park.

 Budget Hotel – Hotel 88 Embong Kenongo from $27 a Night